Deb-4cyber/Cybersecurity-Portfolio/README.md

 Welcome to my portfolio!

-Cybersecurity professional **specializing in Identity & Access Management (IAM), Regulatory Compliance**, and Secure System Operations.
+Cybersecurity professional **specialized in Identity & Access Management (IAM), Regulatory Compliance**, and Secure System Operations.
 Proven **track record in FDA-regulated** healthcare manufacturing, ensuring audit readiness and mitigating access-related risks through robust RBAC and identity lifecycle management.

-Leveraging **double Master’s degrees in Cybersecurity and Computer Science** to bridge the gap between complex academic research and real-world defensive operations.
+Leveraging **double Master’s degrees in Cybersecurity and Computer Science** to bridge the gap between complex academic research and real-world defensive & offensive operations.

 This **repository serves as a central hub for hands-on labs and academic projects** completed in controlled environments.
 The work showcased here reflects practical approaches to network security operations, digital forensic analysis, and defensive and offensive security techniques.